-Expensive wines in excess of \$175 per bottle or \$30 a

-glass and an individual portion of spirituous liquor over \$30 are not included in calculating the food to alcohol ratio.
+Expensive wines in excess of \$175 per bottle or \$30 a glass are not included in calculating the food to alcohol ratio.

-Licensees who drop lower than 70% of food sales for any quarterly period may be put on probationary status, during which time they will be closely monitored by their compliance specialist for food sales during the next quarterly period.
+Licensees who drop lower than 70% of food sales for any quarterly period may be put on probationary status.
+During the next quarterly period, food sales will be closely monitored by their Compliance Specialist.
 Failure of the licensee to provide satisfactory proof of the required food percentage may have their license revoked by the DABS Commission.